Kacu1137/ai-chatbot-colab/README.md

-# Deep Learning Chatbot in Google Colab
+# Deep Learning-Based Intent Classification Chatbot in Google Colab

-Build a deep learning-based AI chatbot from scratch using Google Colab, TensorFlow, and an interactive interface.
+Build a deep learning chatbot from scratch using Google Colab, TensorFlow, and a simple interactive interface.

 ---